cms-ml/documentation/content/inference/particlenet.md

             return torch.nn.CrossEntropyLoss()
         ```

-    Below show the full structure of the DeepAK8 model based on 1D CNN with ResNet.
+    Below shows the full structure of the DeepAK8 model based on 1D CNN with ResNet.
 It is printed by PyTorch and you will see it in the `Weaver` output during training.

     ??? hint "The full-scale structure of the DeepAK8 architecture"